 Paraquat is a commercial-grade herbicide used in the agriculture industry.
 Over the last decade, new scientific research has shown that frequent use or exposure to Paraquat can increase the risk of Parkinson’s disease.
 This discovery has prompted thousands of Paraquat lawsuits by individuals who used or were around Paraquat in an occupation setting and subsequently developed Parkinson’s disease.

 The Paraquat lawsuits were consolidated into a class action MDL in the Southern District of Illinois (In re: Paraquat Prod.
 Liab.
 Lit. – 3:21-MD-3004).
-It has been almost 2 years since the Paraquat MDL was established.
+The Paraquat MDL is now heading into its 3rd year and 2024 could potentially be a pivotal year for this mass tort.
+The first bellwether test trial is supposed to happen in September and there is a possibility that a global settlement could get finalized before or shortly after that.
 In this post, we will look at what has been happening in the Paraquat lawsuits and provide our best guess as to when we could expect a global settlement.

 About the Paraquat Lawsuits